 The Last Of Us

-- Moving to an unoptimized game running on excellent hardware, The Last Of Us performed great on both processors, though there was a noticeable difference in performance.
+- Moving to an unoptimized game running on excellent hardware, our test of The Last Of Us performed great on both processors, though there was a noticeable difference in performance.
 The 5600X3D had an average framerate of 194 FPS, whereas the 5800X3D had about 215 FPS.

 - 1% lows showed a similar delta in performance, with the 5600X3D maintaining 107 FPS, whereas the 5800X3D maintained around 125 FPS.
 Once again, this difference is a noticeable one.